 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

-Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
+Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Enjuvia.

 What happens if I miss a dose?